21A35A0503/Food-Order-Bill/README.md

 ### 3. Run the Project

-Open the `index.html` file in your preferred web browser.
+Open the `Food Order Bill.html` file in your preferred web browser.

 No additional setup or installation is required.